 Will the courses I take at Fullerton College transfer to a university?

 It depends on the course.
-All Fullerton College courses with course numbers 100 or higher (ENGL 100 OR MATH 120 for example) transfer to the California State Universities (CSU).
+All Fullerton College courses with course numbers 100 to 299 (ENGL 100 F OR MATH 251 F for example) transfer to the California State Universities (CSU).
 The Fullerton College Catalog has descriptions that indicate how each course transfers.
 For transfer to University of California (UC), please check the transfer designation under the course listing in our college catalog.
-You can go to http://www.fullcoll.edu/catalog and click onto our current catalog.
-Another great resource to find out the transferability of courses is the ASSIST website http://www.assist.org/web-assist/welcome.html.
+Click onto our current catalog here.
+Another great resource to find out the transferability of courses from a California Community College to the California State University (CSU) and the University of California (UC) systems is the ASSIST website.

 Where can I learn more about four-year colleges/universities that I may want to transfer to?

 The Cadena Transfer Center is your home-base for transfer-related questions.
 You’ll find catalogs, workshops, resources, and learn about upcoming transfer events.
-If you would like more information, visit their website http://transfer.fullcoll.edu/.
+If you would like more information, visit their website.

 How can I change my major?
 You may change your major by completing and submitting a “Student Information Change Form” to Admissions and Records.
 Please be advised that changing your major might affect your eligibility for certain programs on campus.

 You may change your major by completing and submitting a “Student Information Change Form” to Admissions and Records.
-Please be advised that changing your major might affect your eligibility for certain programs on campus.
+Please be advised that changing your major might affect your eligibility for financial aid with a select number of academic programs on campus.

 How can I find the requirements for my major, specific degree, and/or certificate at Fullerton College?

 In our Fullerton College Catalog, students can find requirements for our degrees and certificates.
-Just go to http://www.fullcoll.edu/catalog and click on the current college catalog.
+Just go to the college’s website and click on the current college catalog.
 Look under “Degrees and Certificates” for a list of the programs we offer.
 Toward the back half of the catalog are course descriptions for the courses we offer (look under “Course Descriptions”).